-Is Africa ready for the rise of robots?
+African countries are importing robots and young people's jobs are at risk

 "The increased use of robots in developed countries risks eroding the traditional labor cost advantage of developing countries," it states.

-A 2016 study which stemming from World Bank research, states that more than half of jobs in parts of Africa are at risk of automation with Ethiopia leading the highest proportion globally at 85%.
+A 2016 study which stems from World Bank research, states that more than half of jobs in parts of Africa are at risk of automation with Ethiopia leading the highest proportion globally at 85%.

-This rapid reduction of industrial activity is what economist; Dani Rodrik refers to as "premature", in his report stating that the window for industrialization opportunities are closing much faster.
+This rapid reduction of industrial activity is what economist Dani Rodrik refers to as "premature", in his report stating that the window for industrialization opportunities is closing much faster.

 The rise of robots in Africa